merenlab/anvio.org/help/main/programs/anvi-export-locus/index.md

 ## Usage

-This program lets you export selections of your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> around all occurances of a user-defined anchor gene.
+This program lets you export selections of your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> around all occurrences of a user-defined anchor gene.

-The output of this is a folder that contains a separate <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> for the region around each hit of the anchor gene.
-(In fact, you'll get a FASTA file, <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>, and a copy of the runlog).
+The output is a folder that contains a separate <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> for the region around each hit of the anchor gene.
+(In fact, you'll get a FASTA file, <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>, and a copy of the run log).

-For example, you could specify the recognition site for a specific enzyme and use this program to pull out all potential sites where that enzyme could bind.
+For example, you could specify the recognition site for a specific enzyme and use this program to extract all potential sites where that enzyme could bind.

 ### Required Parameters

 You'll need to provide a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> (of course), as well as the name of the output directory and a prefix to use when naming all of the output databases.

-You can define the region of interest either by defining the two flanking genes or by searching for an anchor gene and defining a number of genes around this gene that you want to look at.
+You can define the region of interest either by defining the two flanking genes or by searching for an anchor gene and defining a number of genes around this gene that you want to examine.
 For example, if you set `num-genes` as 1, then each locus will contain the gene of interest, a gene upstream of it, and a gene downstream of it, for a total of three genes.

 ### Defining the region of interest

 There are four ways to indicate the desired anchor gene:

 1. Provide a search term in the functional annotations of all of your genes.
 (If you're trying to find a gene with a vague function, you might want to use <span class="artifact-p">[anvi-search-functions](/help/main/programs/anvi-search-functions)</span> to find out which genes will show up first.
-Alternatively, you can you <span class="artifact-p">[anvi-export-functions](/help/main/programs/anvi-export-functions)</span> to look at a full list of the functional annotaitons in this database).
+Alternatively, you can use <span class="artifact-p">[anvi-export-functions](/help/main/programs/anvi-export-functions)</span> to look at a full list of the functional annotations in this database).

     <div class="codeblock" markdown="1">
     anvi&#45;export&#45;locus &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \
                       &#45;&#45;num&#45;genes 2 \
                       &#45;o GLYCO_DIRECTORY \
                       &#45;O Glyco \
-                      &#45;&#45;search&#45;term "Glycosyltransferase involved in cell wall bisynthesis" \
+                      &#45;&#45;search&#45;term "Glycosyltransferase involved in cell wall biosynthesis" \
     </div>

-    You also have the option to specify an annotation source with the flag `--annotation source`
+    You also have the option to specify an annotation source with the flag `--annotation-source`

 2. Provide a specific gene caller ID.